New Michelin-recommended Indian restaurant to open in Leeds this month

 Read More

-The general manager of Dastaan Leeds, Yorkshire-based Anurag Singh, has worked closely with the Nand and Sanjay in Epsom.
+Yorkshire-based Anurag Singh, who will run Dastaan Leeds, has worked closely with the Nand and Sanjay in Epsom.

 He said: "We were looking to open a new restaurant and Leeds is the obvious choice, the food scene is really good.

 "But we want to make it even better.
-We are bringing something new - an upmarket, fine dining experience.
+We are bringing something new - an upmarket, fine dining experience at a fraction of the price.”

-“Mayfair is on a different level, where at an Indian Michelin restaurant you can pay £200-£300 per person.

 The Leeds menu will include lamb chops with kasundi mustard mooli and chicken lollypop with chilli, garlic and tomato chutney.